-Paul Luther Nyhus, former dean of students, former dean of the college, and Frank Andrew Munsey Professor of History Emeritus, died in Brunswick on August 17, 2005.
+Paul Luther Nyhus, former dean of students, former dean of the college, and Frank Andrew Munsey Professor of History Emeritus, died on August 17, 2005, in Brunswick, Maine.

 Professor Nyhus served Bowdoin as dean of students from 1969 to 1974, a period that saw the founding of the Afro- American Society, the establishment of co- education, and a student strike in 1970 in protest to the bombing of Cambodia.
 He was dean of the College from 1975 to 1980 and again in the fall of 1987.